flaneurette/UX.js/README.md

 #### UX-toggle.html
 An example showing the :toggle attribute, to switch a menu on/off.
 #### UX-input.html
-An example showing the :input attribute.
+An example showing the :input attribute
 #### UX-cart.html
 An example creating a shopping cart with UX.js.
 #### UX-fade.html